Go to Next Chapter -- Return to Contents/Index

 to her charm, there was a mysterious, far off quality about her, as she stared,

-with her bluish green eyes, in to
+with her bluish green eyes, into space.

 Sheldon,

-act, but Penny remained frozen in a statuesque pose.
+but Penny remained frozen in a statuesque pose.
 The feline half of Sheldon Griffith was at odds with his

 human nature, as the emotions of passion and pity reeled in his mind.

-You couldn't kill her, but that's okay.
-I might not have been able to do it myself!”
+okay.
+I might not have been able

 “I